samvalderama29/pomodoro_app/README.md

 pip install playsound
 ```

-> `tkinter` is usually included with Python by default.
-If not, you may need to install it manually depending on your OS.
+> `tkinter` comes bundled with Python on most systems.
+If not, install it via your OS package manager.

-> For Windows users, `playsound==1.2.2` is recommended for compatibility.

-3. **Run the app:**
+3. **Run the application:**

 ```bash
 python main.py
 ```

----

-## 🔊 Sound Not Playing?

-* Ensure the following sound files exist:

-  * `assets/sounds/success_sound_effect.mp3`
-  * `assets/sounds/work_start_sound.mp3`
-* Make sure your device is not muted and has media permissions enabled.
-* On Linux/Mac, `playsound` may require additional libraries like `gstreamer`.

 ---